 Resolution of the Final ODE

-We use the gfun package to solve for the solution [Maple Math] which corresponds to the integral to be computed.
+which corresponds to the integral to be computed.
 Due to its integral representation, this function is analytic at 0, hence admits a Taylor expansion at 0.
-We proceed to compute a closed form for [Maple Math] by summation of this expansion.
-To this end, we determine a recurrence equation on the coefficients of the Taylor expansion using gfun[diffeqtorec] :
+We proceed to compute a closed form for

 Maple readily solves this recurrence: